ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 * `MAJOR BREAKING CHANGE`,
 * `MINOR BREAKING CHANGE`.

-If any change contains the `MAJOR BREAKING CHANGE` note, the next release will be marked as `major` automatically.
+If any change contains the `MAJOR BREAKING CHANGE` note, the next release will automatically be marked as `major`.

 For reference on how to identify minor or major breaking change see the {@link framework/guides/support/versioning-policy versioning policy guide}.